RITRacingSoftware/RITRacingSoftware.github.io/docs/Firmware/index.md

 and it will have everything you need to get started.

-Alternatively, an existing project can be gloned from Github.
+Alternatively, an existing project can be cloned from Github.
 For example, to clone the `core-vc` project, use the following command:
 ```bash
 git clone git@github.com:RITRacingSoftware/core-vc.git